top of page

 Spiritual Festivals

 While staying near Glastonbury, I read a book detailing the history of the famous festival of the same name.
 It’s hard for me to consider Glastonbury as anything resembling spiritual these days, but it got me thinking of 'spiritual' festivals I'd been to.
 I had a truly wonderful experience at a festival in Cumbria, notable for being the first festival I’d gone to where I came back a healthier and more complete person.
-There were no massive headline acts or giant crowds and I spent the majority of my time sober and within a small circle of tents designated ‘the healing area’.
+There were no massive headline acts or giant crowds and I spent the majority of my time completely sober and within a small circle of tents designated ‘the healing area’.

-The people, the activities, the music, the general vibes, and the sun seemed to shine forever; it all combined to make for a spiritual experience.
+The people, the activities, the music, the general vibes, and the sun seemed to shine forever; it all combined to make for a genuinely spiritual experience.
 The festival wasn’t ostensibly ‘spiritual’ and I’ve been to those that were, from Buxton to Budapest, but this one had something different.

 churchyard sunset bench view trees